 This was designed as a school reading book; each story is followed by questions for reading comprehension and English language skills.
 The two stories, while set in the Mushroom Planet universe and involving many of their characters, are almost apart from the series in that they don't have any effect on what comes after them.
-You wouldn't notice anything was missing if you didn't know about them, which may be part of why many fans of the series are unaware of their existence.
+You wouldn't notice anything was missing if you didn't know about them.

 |Time and Mr. Bass (1967)|